c-aver/AoC-2022/README.md

 # AoC-2022
-My solution for Advent of Code 2022
+My solutions for Advent of Code 2022
+Will probably be mostly in Java.